-All full-time and part-time undergraduate students are required to have properly completed health forms on file at Student Health Services prior to registration.
-Students can enter their immunization information on the Connecticut State University Student Health Services Form available on the Student Health Services website and then submit the paper copy of the form for verification by the Student Health Services staff.
-Please note that students will not be considered fully compliant with the requirements until the information is verified.
+All full-time and part-time students are required to have properly completed health forms on file at Student Health Services prior to registration.
+The Connecticut State University Student Health Services Form and requirements can be found on the Student Health Services website.

 - Those born prior to January 1, 1957 for MMR, prior to January 1, 1980 for Varicella;

 - Those with a valid medical exemption signed by their healthcare provider;

 - Those who provide documented laboratory proof of immunity to Measles, Mumps, Rubella, and Varicella;

 - Those who provide a statement that immunization is contrary to their religious beliefs;